 Late Harvests; Late’s can be harvested in 120 days or more and some examples of these potatoes are;

-Caesar’s which are commonly used in roasts and resistant to diseases such as blight, Bleue d’Artois which are purple and often used in mashes, Desiree’s which are large and pink skinned with excellent flavor, as well as Corne de Gatte potatoes which are pink, with yellow flesh and very tasty.
+Caesar’s which are commonly used in roasts and resistant to diseases such as blight, Bleue d’Artois which are purple and often used in mashes, Desiree’s which are large and pink-skinned with excellent flavour, as well as Corne de Gatte potatoes which are pink, with a yellow flesh and very tasty.

 How To Prepare The Ground

-Potatoes are a fairly reliable crop but are prone to changes in conditions and do need you to take some preparations to ensure a good crop.
+Potatoes are a fairly reliable crop but are prone to changes in conditions and do need you to make some preparations to ensure a good crop.

 Part of this is preparing the ground and this should be done well ahead of time to avoid issues, ideally in the preceding winter before the start of the early growing season which can start as early as February in some climates.

 Remove all weeds from your planting area and remove stones and debris from the soil to remove obstructions to your potatoes growth.

 Ideally, you want to also fertilize the soil by using organic matter, fertiliser or other quality composting material to ensure that the potatoes have everything they need to grow strong when the time comes.